What is a Limited Submission Grant?

 Who determines which applicant will apply?

-Applications are reviewed by the OHSU Limited Submissions Committee (13 senior scientists from various schools & departments at OHSU) and organized through the Office of the Vice President of Research by Research Funding & Development Services.
+Applications are reviewed by the OHSU Limited Submissions Committee (13 senior scientists from various schools & departments at OHSU).
+This committee is organized through the Office of the Senior Vice President of Research.

 What do I do if a grant limits the number of applications per department?